 The concerts have been produced by Wils Wilson, More Music, Lancaster Arts City and Torbay Council.

-HUGH NANKIVELL is a composer and social musician based in Torquay.
+HUGH NANKIVELL is a composer and social musician based in Bristol.
 He compulsively creates songs and tries to musically respond to every issue he confronts.
 Currently he is preoccupied with making music with, and for, the elderly and especially those with dementia.
 He also is at the forefront of intergenerational practise, primarily bringing the very young into care homes to make music together with elders.

 Hugh has composed large-scale professional/community pieces for organisations including Opera North, Dartmoor National Park, UNESCO, The Barbican Theatre, The National Theatre of Scotland and on several large-scale commissions in Japan.